hiking90/rsbinder/rsbinder/README.md

 * Please follow the guideline of https://github.com/bbqsrc/cargo-ndk

 ## Compatibility Goal with Android Binder
+### Mutual Communication:
-* The Binder protocol is mutually compatible.
-That is, communication between an Android service and an rsbinder client is possible, and vice versa.
-However, this compatibility work is still ongoing.
+Both rsbinder and Android Binder utilize the same core protocol, enabling seamless communication between Android services and rsbinder clients, and vice versa.
+However, continued development is currently underway to further refine this interoperability.

-* API compatibility is not provided.
-Android binder and rsbinder have different operating architectures and cannot offer the same APIs.
-However, there is a high similarity in APIs.
+### API Differences:
+Complete API parity between rsbinder and Android Binder isn't available due to fundamental differences in their underlying architectures.
+Nonetheless, both APIs share a high degree of similarity, minimizing the learning curve for developers familiar with either system.

 ## Todo
 - [x] Implement Binder crate.
 - [x] Implement AIDL compiler.
 - [x] Implement ParcelFileDescriptor.
 - [x] Port Android test_service and test_client and pass the test cases.
+- [x] Support Tokio async.
 - [ ] (In Progress) Implement Service Manager(**rsb_hub**) for Linux
-- [ ] Remove all todo!() and unimplemented!() macros.
+- [ ] (In Progress) Remove all todo!() and unimplemented!() macros.
-- [ ] Performed compatibility testing with Binder on Android.
+- [ ] (In Progress) Performed compatibility testing with Binder on Android.
-- [ ] Support Tokio async.
 - [ ] Enhance error detection in AIDL code generator
 - [ ] Support Mandatory Access Control likes selinux and AppArmor.
 - [ ] Support AIDL version and hash.